How do you spend your free time?

-What is it that you do with those seemingly ever-shrinking hours sandwiched between long days at work and hitting the bed to prepare for the next day?
+What do you do with those seemingly ever-shrinking hours sandwiched between long days at work and hitting the bed to prepare for the next day?

 I would imagine that many of you spend your free time watching TV or perhaps heading to a shopping mall to find a new outfit for the upcoming season.
 You take the passive course of action because you had a long day at the office and you need “me time” to relax and reset your brain.
 You become a consumer.
 After all, you believe this is what everyone else is doing.